Brno Region Museum

 381 01 Český Krumlov

-The museum housed in the building of the former Jesuit seminary offers in its exhibitions a comprehensive picture of the history of the city and the region.
-Extensive collections in the fields of archeology, art history, ethnography and pharmacy are dominated by a ceramic model of the city – the largest of its kind in the world.
-The door to the world of historical and literary Šumava is opened by a branch of the museum – the birth house of the writer Adalbert Stifter in Horní Planá.
-On the opposite bank of the Vltava there is a castle, which is inscribed on the UNESCO World Heritage List.
+The Museum is housed in the building of a former Jesuit seminary.
+It gives a comprehensive picture of the history of the city and the region through its expositions.
+Extensive collections from the fields of archeology, art history, ethnography or pharmacy are dominated by a ceramic model of the city – the largest of its kind in the world.
+The Museum branch – the writer Adalbert Stifter’s Natal Home in Horní Planá opens the door to the world of the historical and literary Bohemian Forest (Šumava).
+Across the river Vltava lies a castle inscribed on the UNESCO’s World Heritage List.

 Regional Museum in Jílové by Prague